 Helps in losing weight

 Initial studies do seem to support the claim that intermittent fasting can help you lose weight.
-In a recent study, participants decreased their body weight by up to 8% over a period of 3 to 12 weeks.
+In a recent study, participants decreased their body weight by up to 8% over 3 to 12 weeks.
 Following an intermittent fasting plan also helped them decrease their body fat by up to 16%.

 Intermittent fasting may help you lose weight for a few different reasons.
 Fasting can help you reduce your calorie consumption and shed excess pounds.
 Skipping meals may also increase your norepinephrine levels, a hormone that boosts your metabolism and lowers your insulin levels.
 Insulin prevents fat from being broken down, so having less of it in your system may contribute to weight loss.

-Helps in retaining muscle
+Helps retaining muscle

 Intermittent fasting may be better than other diets for people who want to build muscle.
 One study showed that restricting your calories every day leads to more muscle loss than intermittent calorie restriction.
 So if you want to hold onto more muscle while dieting, you may want to try fasting for one or two days and eating normally during the rest of the week.